anrjustin9/The-Open-Apiary-Framework/README.md

 Honey systems are operating systems (virtual or physical) which sit on either the boundary of a network (external facing) or within the network (internal facing).
 These systems are characterized by the following:
 **General Descriptors: **
 2. **Enticement: **These systems are enticing to attackers as they are easily detected on the network through port scans, IP directories or Active Directory.
 Enticement can be improved by performing the following:
-	3. Naming: changing the name of the systems to one which mimics a critical asset e.g. file server, database server or domain controller within the organization.
+	3. **Naming**: changing the name of the systems to one which mimics a critical asset e.g. file server, database server or domain controller within the organization.
 Enticements which rely on naming conventions should, to the maximum extent possible, leverage organizational information to increase enticement.
-	4. IP Assignment: assignment of IP addresses which are low in range (e.g. 10.10.10.5) to increase detectability and visibility at the network level to entice attackers.
+	4. **IP Assignment**: assignment of IP addresses which are low in range (e.g. 10.10.10.5) to increase detectability and visibility at the network level to entice attackers.
-	5. Active Directory: special assignments to groups (e.g. jump server group, IT workstations group) or attributes on the Active Directory to increase visibility.
+	5. **Active Directory**: special assignments to groups (e.g. jump server group, IT workstations group) or attributes on the Active Directory to increase visibility.
-	6. Vulnerabilities and Misconfigurations: basic misconfigurations or vulnerabilities on the system which are easily detectable and exploitable by an attacker, but which the detection and exploitation is easily detectable by the defender.
+	6. **Vulnerabilities and Misconfigurations**: basic misconfigurations or vulnerabilities on the system which are easily detectable and exploitable by an attacker, but which the detection and exploitation is easily detectable by the defender.
-	7. Network Services: services installed on the system which expose unusual services running on usual port assignments.
+	7. **Network Services:** services installed on the system which expose unusual services running on usual port assignments.
 8. **Security:** These systems, while enticing, are secured and compromise of the system would not compromise the confidentiality, integrity and availability of other systems on the network.
 The security of these systems can be maintained through the implementation of the organization’s security stack which should, at the minimum, include the following:
 	9. Anti-malware
 	10. System Hardening